Students on the MSc in Statistics take eight lecture-course modules, two of which are compulsory (core) modules:

 Assessment is initially made for each module separately: some modules have an element of continuous assessment through coursework, but the majority of modules assessed through written examinations in May and June or, for some modules, January.

 The performance of MSc students in their core and optional modules combined is then examined by an examinations board consisting of academic staff plus an External Examiner appointed from another university.

 Dissertations are examined in the Department and then by the External Examiner.
 The MSc degree is awarded subject to satisfactory standard in the dissertation.
-Students who do outstandingly well in both taught modules and the dissertation may be awarded the MSc with Distinction or Merit.
+Students who do outstandingly well in their taught modules and the dissertation may be awarded the MSc with Distinction or Merit.